bubblun/useful-snippets/README.md

 # Useful Snippets

 A collection of useful snippets I collect.
 Basically I want to have a notebook with all the handy stuff I come across, use once, and will then spend an eternity finding again when I need it.
-Plus, sharing this with everyone who is interested.
+Plus, sharing this with everyone who is interested is a nice bonus.
+I continue to learn so much on the internet for free, this is a miniature way of giving something back.

 May this be as useful to you as it is to me.